KiyonoKara/Kukoshi/README.md

   </p>
 </div>

-Kukoshi, is a Scala library made for making HTTP / HTTPS requests.
+Kukoshi, is a Scala library made to simplify Java's network suite for making HTTP requests and reading responses.

 ## Overview
 Kukoshi makes HTTP-based interactions simpler.
-This client doesn't require a boilerplate set-up or a blend of imports.
+This client doesn't require any boilerplate set-up or a blend of imports.

 ## Features
 - GZIP and Deflate support for compressed responses and data.
 - Supports GET, POST, DELETE, PUT, HEAD, OPTIONS, PATCH methods.
 - Library supports headers in the form of a `Map` or `Seq` (works with collections that can be adapted as `Iterable[(String, String)]`).
-- Can append URL parameters to a request if they are provided in the form of a `Map` or `Seq` (`Iterable[(String, String)]`).
+- Can append URL parameters to a request if they are provided in the form of a (`Iterable[(String, String)]`).
 - **Bonus Features:**
   - No external dependencies required.
-  - `head` and `options` supported.
+  - `head` and `options` supported for headers, data returned as a Scala map.

 ## Installation
 ### Main (Preferred) Installation
 The credentials need a token with the `read:packages` permission, the username field can be an empty string.
 ```sbt
 credentials += Credentials(